olankens/petwards/README.md

 - For anonymous wizards
     - List available beasts
     - Filter beasts by their capabilities
+    - Register as adopter
 - For adopter wizards
     - Ask for beast adoption
 - For staff wizards
     - Approve or reject adoptions
-    - Create beasts
+    - Create beasts with capabilities
 - For admin wizards
-    - Create beasts
+    - Create beasts with capabilities
+    - Create staff wizards
     - Update shelter information

 # <samp>GUIDANCE</samp>